Dell OptiPlex 3280 10th-Gen. i5 22" 1080p All-in-One Desktop PC for $779

-That's $684 off list – almost half-off.
+That's a savings of $684 off the list price.
 Buy Now at Dell Technologies

 - 22" 1920x1080 (1080p) touchscreen